agile-learning-institute/mentorHub/specifications/EMPATHY.md

 ## Maven the Mentor

-40 yrs old, Married w/Kids, Volunteering as a Mentor
+40 yrs old, Married w/ Kids, Volunteering as a Mentor

 ### Maven Does

 - Day-to-Day Technical
-  - Research
+  - Researches
   - Prepares
   - Prioritizes tasks
-  - productive
   - Uses a Google Doc for Curriculum
   - Uses a Google Sheet to tack notes about apprentice progress
-  - uses simple language
+  - Uses simple language

 - Heart of a Mentor
   - Actively communicates with mentees
   - Helps mentees focus on things that matter
-  - leads in vulnerability
+  - Leads in vulnerability
-  - challenges
+  - Challenges

-- is an Engineer
+- Is an Engineer
   - Continues to learn
-  - goes to work
+  - Goes to work
-  - juggles responsibilities
+  - Juggles responsibilities
   - Is exceptional in their own career growth, does exceptional things like volunteering to mentor
-  - goes to work
-  - sets aside concrete time in schedule
+  - Sets aside concrete time in their schedule
-  - seeks a mentor for themselves
+  - Seeks a mentor for themselves
-  - learns new things
+  - Learns new things
-  - lives life, raises kids
+  - Lives life, raises kids

 - Coaching
-  - encourages
+  - Encourages
-  - supports
+  - Supports
-  - validates
+  - Validates
-  - engaged
+  - Engaged

 ### Maven Says

-- is first to say "i don't know"
+- Is the first to say "I don't know"
-- do you feel overwhelmed
+- Do you feel overwhelmed?
 - Things that are more true and useful than a mentee would hear without a mentor
 - Who is involved in this
-- this is rewarding
+- This is rewarding

 - Encouragement
-  - you're doing great
+  - You're doing great!
   - I'm proud of you
-  - are you proud of yourself
+  - Are you proud of yourself?
-  - everyone feels this way sometimes
+  - Everyone feels this way sometimes

 - Avoda Coaching
-  - what do you want to ficus on today
+  - What do you want to focus on today?
-  - what are your goals
+  - What are your goals?
   - The EngineerKit mentor trainings, the coaching framework
-  - What do you want to focus on today

 - Coaching as a Mentor
-  - what do you think is the next best step
+  - What do you think is the next best step?
-  - what surprised you most on this task
+  - What surprised you the most on this task?
-  - what is your favorite part so far
+  - What is your favorite part so far?
-  - lets walk through this together
+  - Let's walk through this together
-  - How can we break this down into small pieces
+  - How can we break this down into small pieces?
-  - explain how you came to your decision
+  - Explain how you came to your decision

 ### Maven Thinks

-- about Mentee
+- About Mentee
-  - It's hard to size Now, everyone is different
+  - It's hard to size now, everyone is different
   - Are they doing the work?
-  - Why am I not connecting with this person
+  - Why am I not connecting with this person?
-  - preemptively thinks about mentee point of view
+  - Preemptively thinks about mentee point of view
-  - entering the industry is hard
+  - Entering the industry is hard
-  - about mentee
-  - how does my mentee like to communicate
+  - How does my mentee like to communicate?
-  - what is my mentee thinking
+  - What is my mentee thinking?
-  - what kind of experience is mentee coming in with
+  - What kind of experience is mentee coming in with?
-  - burnout
+  - Burnout
-  - what life experience has mentee had
+  - What life experience has mentee had?
   - This apprentice is AMAZING

-- about Mentor (skills / goals)
+- About Mentor (skills / goals)
   - About design thinking
   - How to better explain
   - Time management
-  - about engineerkit and other resources
+  - About engineerkit and other resources
-  - in a data driven way
+  - In a data driven way
-  - with a design mindset
+  - With a design mindset
-  - what are my favorite organization tools
+  - What are my favorite organization tools?
-  - How do I create real world experience
+  - How do I create real-world experience?

 - Mentor Mindset
-  - what was it like for me starting out
+  - What was it like for me starting out?
-  - thinks, actually thinks, doesn't like to clock in and clock out, concerned about more than just getting through the day
+  - Thinks, actually thinks, doesn't like to clock in and clock out, concerned about more than just getting through the day
-  - i want to add value
+  - I want to add value
-  - i wonder if i know enough
+  - I wonder if I know enough
   - I want to help
-  - about creating a better future for her family
+  - About creating a better future for her family
-  - software engineering has positively changed her life
+  - Software engineering has positively changed her life
-  - impostor syndrome
+  - Impostor syndrome
-  - am I adding value
+  - Am I adding value?
-  - where can i find documentation
+  - Where can I find documentation?
-  - i have too many tabs open
+  - I have too many tabs open

 ### Maven Feels

 - Values
   - Like they have valuable insights and experience to share
-  - curious
+  - Curious
-  - cares about mentoring and their mentees
+  - Cares about mentoring and their mentees
-  - passionate about helping others enter this career path / field
+  - Passionate about helping others enter this career path / field
-  - grateful for her previous mentors
+  - Grateful for her previous mentors
-  - driven
+  - Driven
-  - sense of responsibility
+  - Sense of responsibility

 - Motivations - ROI
   - Charitable
   - Valued
-  - excited
+  - Excited
   - Empowered
-  - fulfilled
-  - empowered
+  - Fulfilled
-  - honored
+  - Honored
-  - humble
+  - Humble
-  - like they need to be a part of something bigger, dissatisfied
+  - Like they need to be a part of something bigger, dissatisfied

 - Anxiety - Subconscious fear
-  - pressed for time
+  - Pressed for time
-  - stressed
+  - Stressed
-  - scared
+  - Scared
   - Busy
-  - is it enough
+  - Is it enough?
-  - overwhelmed
+  - Overwhelmed

 ## Apollo the Apprentice